If you are active on social media, chances are you have experienced omnichannel marketing.

 Image via eTaileast

-Chipotle is a prime example of how food businesses can leverage omnichannel marketing to provide better customer experiences.
+Chipotle is a prime example of how food businesses can leverage omnichannel marketing to provide better a customer experience.

 Image via Multichannel Merchant